-Sufficient cash flows from mining operations to repay the loan with Trafigura PTE Ltd. at maturity in 2024 may not be available, which in that case, the Company would need to raise funds through debt financing, the issuance of hybrid debt-equity securities, or additional equity securities.
+Sufficient cash flows from mining operations to repay the loan with Trafigura PTE Ltd. may not be available, which in that case, the Company would need to raise funds through debt financing, the issuance of hybrid debt-equity securities, or additional equity securities.